 Researchers looked at the type of painkillers, frequency and duration in addition to hearing loss frequency.
 This link can be supported by several studies of both men and women.

-A collaborative study among Harvard, Brigham Young and Women’s Hospital found that long-term, regular use of over-the-counter pain killers is the most damaging.
-Regular use is 2 or more times a week.
+A collaborative study among Harvard, Brigham Young and Women’s Hospital found something shocking.
+Long-term, regular use of over-the-counter painkillers damages hearing.
+Regular use is described as 2 or more times a week.
 You generally see this frequency in people with chronic pain.

 Taking too much aspirin at once can cause temporary hearing loss, which may become permanent over time.